AlertMend/AlertMend.io/blogs/Understanding_Kubernetes_CrashLoopBackOff.md

 ```bash
 kubectl describe pod <pod_name>
 ```

 **Solution:**
 - Increase CPU and memory allocation in the pod’s resource request and limit settings.
+- Use tools like **Prometheus** or **Grafana** to monitor resource usage and identify bottlenecks.
-- Optimize the application to use fewer resources.
+- Optimize the application to use fewer resources by fixing memory leaks or reducing resource demands.

 ---